 The acceptance test is the highest of the test levels.
-The theory says that here the customer tests and realizes with a smile on his face how wonderfully all his requirements are implemented.
+The theory says that here the customer tests and realizes with a smile on his face how wonderfully all his requirements have been implemented.
 Then he gives his ok, the contract is fulfilled and everyone is satisfied.

-In practice, unfortunately, it usually looks a little different.
+In practice, unfortunately, it usually looks a bit different.
 Crashes, unclear operation, missing or wrong functions.
-Instead of a satisfied smile, there are outbursts of anger, frustration and arguments about what was meant.
+Instead of a satisfied smile, there are outbursts of anger, frustration and arguments about what was meant and how.

-One way to prevent this is to use the previous test levels like unit testing, integration testing and system testing sufficiently.
-Or to involve the customer as early as possible.
-Exactly this is also a significant driver for agile methods and agile testing.
+One way to prevent this is to use the previous test levels such as unit testing, integration testing and system testing sufficiently.
+Or involve the customer as early as possible.
+This is also a key driver for agile methods and agile testing.
 Early, short feedback loops and reviews by the customer and user.
 All of this helps to avoid a rude awakening in the end.

 Definition acceptance testing